bevyengine/bevy/CONTRIBUTING.md

 3. [`awesome-bevy`](https://github.com/bevyengine/awesome-bevy) is a central home for community content: tutorials, tools, templates, showcases and crates!
 Make a PR if you want to showcase your stuff there!
 4. [`rfcs`](https://github.com/bevyengine/rfcs) a place for informal but detailed discussion and design work for elaborate features and revamps.

-The `bevy` repo itself contains many smaller subcrates, each of which can be downloaded on their own, and freely replaced to enable a modular architecture.
+The `bevy` repo itself contains many smaller subcrates, each of which can be downloaded on their own, and modularly replaced to allow you to pick and choose the parts of Bevy that you want to use.
 Of particular interest, [`bevy_ecs`](./crates/bevy_ecs) is fully functional as a stand-alone ECS, which can be very valuable if you're looking to integrate it with other game engines or use it for non-game executables.

 [`bevy_app`](./crates/bevy_app) and [`bevy_tasks`](./crates/bevy_tasks) are also worth calling out separately: the former serves as a nice framework to handle various data-piping needs, while the latter is our own lightweight custom async library.